barrowclift/shelf/INSTALL.md

 # Install

 The following instructions have been tested on macOS (for development) and CentOS 7.X (for production).
-While it's certainly possible to host or test Shelf on many different environments, the below instructions will almost certainly need to be tweaked.
+While it's certainly possible to host or test Shelf on many different environments, it may require additional configuration.

 ## macOS - Development